d0tTino/d0tTino/docs/installation.md

    git clone https://github.com/d0tTino/d0tTino.git
    ```
 2. Use `stow` or your preferred method to symlink the dotfiles into place.
-3. Run `install.sh` to clean up your PATH:
+3. Run `install.sh` to clean up your PATH and install the shared resources:
    ```bash
    ./install.sh
    ```
-   If you prefer PowerShell, you can run `./bootstrap.ps1` instead.
+   If you prefer PowerShell, you can run `./bootstrap.ps1` instead which invokes
+   the same helper scripts.
 4. Launch a new shell to pick up the configuration.

 ## Local LLM tools